-On 9 June 1817 Jeremiah Brandreth met with several hundred men in the White Horse pub in Pentrich.
-Their plan was to march on Nottingham, then South, where they would join an expected 50,000 supporters to storm the Tower of London, overthrow the government, wipe out the National Debt and end poverty forever.
-What Jeremiah didn’t know is that there is a spy in his ranks, sent by the Home Secretary himself, who had other ideas…
+On the 9th of June 1817, Jeremiah Brandreth assembles a crew of malcontents in a pub near Nottingham.
+Their plan is to march on London, overthrow the government, wipe out the National Debt and end poverty forever.
+What Jeremiah doesn’t know is that there is a spy in his ranks with other ideas…

 Jeremiah tells the incredible true story of the much-misunderstood Luddite rebellion – a movement that spanned the whole of northern England and had more British soldiers fighting it than Napoleon.
 Ever thought about a House of Lords debate staged as a rap battle?
 Accompanied by a cellist, violinist and guitarist fusing hip hop beats with cinematic orchestration the story is told through the lens of the life of Jeremiah Brandreth, the instigator of the Luddites’ final stand and the last man in British History to be beheaded by axe for High Treason.

 “Rap meets British history with comedy and heart” – Audience comment

 “Story of a rebel – one we should all know – told in the best way” – Audience comment

 “A different kind of theatre that teaches an important part of our history” Audience comment